sadiv/docs/en/docs/api/receiving/technology-webhook-endpoint.md

 You can use any free service on the Internet to debug incoming webhooks, for example, [Webhook.Site](https://webhook.site/) service.
 The service issues a unique address (URL), which is required to [set](# webhookUrl) as the `webhookUrl` parameter.

-A detailed description of incoming webhooks format is given in section [Incoming webhooks format](notifications-format/index.md) section.
+A detailed description of incoming webhooks format is given in [Incoming webhooks format](notifications-format/index.md) section.